-Looking online, there have been some anecdotal reports of jitteriness, rapid heartbeat and increased blood pressure, but this could have been a coincidence.
+While there are anecdotal reports of jitteriness, rapid heartbeat and increased blood pressure, there are no studies to support this.

 Due to the lack of human studies, there is no science-backed recommended dosage.

-Bottom Line: Because there are no human studies, there is no good data on side effects or a science-backed recommended dosage.
+Summary Without human studies on raspberry ketones, there is no good data on side effects or a science-backed recommended dosage.

-Of all the weight loss supplements I have reviewed (including Yacon Syrup and the disappointing Garcinia Cambogia), raspberry ketones are the least promising.
+Of all weight loss supplements, raspberry ketones may be the least promising.

-They seem to work in isolated fat cells and in test animals fed extreme doses, but this has absolutely no relevance to the doses commonly recommended in humans.
+While they seem to work in test animals fed extreme doses, this has no relevance to the doses commonly recommended in humans.

 If you’re trying to lose weight, focus on other techniques instead, such as eating more protein and cutting carbs.